prajwalch/launchthing/README.md

 # launchthing

-launchthing is a linux application launcher written in Rust using GTK4.
+launchthing is a minimalist application launcher for linux written in Rust using GTK4.

 https://github.com/PrajwalCH/launchthing/assets/42384293/3617055e-48a9-4d8a-b50f-0bf3cb9162ee